devcontainers/spec/proposals/features-library.md

 }
 ```

-The preceding example will recursively copy the contents of the `utils` folder into the temporary folder used to package the Feature.
-Additionally, the `company-welcome-message.txt` file will also be packaged with the Feature.
-The `utils` folder will be included with the published Features.
+The preceding example will recursively copy the contents of the `utils` folder when packaged and distributed with the Feature.
+Additionally, the `company-welcome-message.txt` file will also be packaged and distributed with the Feature.

-The directory stucture may look like the following:
+The source code repository structure for a collection of Features may look like the following:

 ```
 .
+├── images
+│   ├── 1.png
+│   ├── 2.png
 ├── company-welcome-message.txt
 ├── utils
 |   ├── common.sh